skafos/example-ml-apps/README.md

 In this repository, we're assembling example workflows that demonstrate all parts of the end-to-end pipeline: *model training*, *delivery*, and *mobile app integration*.

 Each example features:
-- An ML task oriented use-case
+- A task oriented ML use-case
 - An [ML Training Framework](#ml training frameworks) & [On-Device ML Format](#on-device ml formats) (*see description below*)
 - [Skafos](https://dashboard.skafos.ai) for model updates, management, and monitoring